DEFRA/defra-map/docs/api.md

 ### `container` (**string**)

 This parameter is required.
-This `id` of the html element on the page that will contain the map components
+The `id` of the html element on the page that will contain the map components

 > [!NOTE]
-> With the default behaviour a map open button is rendered into the container and the map, when open, is added to a new element immediately following the container.
+> The default behaviour is to render a view map button into the container.
+The map, when open, is added to a new element immediately following the container.
 You can overide this behaviour by specifiying a specifc target for the map within the map options

 ### `options` ([**Options**](#options))